Trump to reveal Iran nuclear decision

 What could Mr Trump announce?

-The president could immediately hit Tehran with a barrage of oil and banking sanctions, along with measures targeting Iranian companies - a hard exit that the BBC's Nick Bryant in New York says could effectively kill the entire deal.
+The president could immediately hit Tehran with a barrage of oil and banking sanctions, along with measures targeting Iranian companies - a hard exit that the BBC's Nick Bryant in Washington says could effectively kill the entire deal.

 However, the White House has signalled that he will stop short of that.